 Save

-When 4WDing, no matter where you are or what situation you’re in, there are a few items that you should never drive off-road without.
-Having these basic items in your four-wheel drive recovery kit could be the difference between making it out in the vehicle, or walking out to get help.
+When 4WDing, no matter where you are or what situation you’re in, there are a few items you should never drive off-road without.
+Having these basics in your 4WD recovery kit could be the difference between making it out in the vehicle, or leaving the car to find help!

-Whilst there’s a huge range of 4WD and off-road recovery equipment on the market, not all of it is needed.
-Check out the list below to see the essential bare minimum recovery gear that you must have to ensure you’re safe with your 4WD!
+While there’s a huge range of 4WD and off-road recovery equipment on the market, not all of it is needed.
+Check out the list below for the essential, bare minimum recovery gear to ensure a safe recovery and a successful off-road adventure in your 4WD!

 4WD in the rain